jm-real-99/AndroidApps/README.md

 <hr>

 # AndroidApps (EN)
-Projects realized in the Android Studio IDE for the subject of "Laboratory of mobile devices" at the university **Rey Juan Carlos I** .
+Projects realized in the Android Studio IDE for the subject of "Laboratory of mobile devices" .

 ## Android Quiz with BD
 It's a quiz with 3 types of responses.
 We also implements a Database to save users and their scores.